 Coinsurance stipulates that the insured pay a certain percentage of the total cost for services; this feature commonly kicks in after deductibles are met.

 - Many coinsurance plans involve an 80/20 split in which you assume 20% of costs and your insurance plan covers the remaining 80%.

 Flexible Spending Accounts, or FSAs, are pre-tax deductions from your wages that can be applied toward health care in a given benefit period.
 If an FSA is part of your insurance coverage, you can use these funds for co-pays, coinsurance bills, over-the-counter products and other out-of-pocket spending.
-This savings tool has been tweaked by the Affordable Care Act.
-As of 2010, FSA contributions are capped at $1,200 per plan year for individuals, a considerably smaller amount than many users once opted to save.
-The IRS is reviewing acceptable expenditures and whether unused funds may be rolled over or refunded at year’s end; new details about FSA use will be reported here as they emerge.
+As of 2017, FSA contributions are capped at $2,600 per plan year.
+These plans can be funded on a pre-tax basis by employers or employees, or both.
+Please note, however, that the $2,600 limit applies to employee salary deferrals only.

 II.
 The Current State of U.S. Health Insurance

-Of course, publicly funded U.S. health care has its fair share of skeptics.
-For many of the 64.2% of Americans that are already privately insured, these changes can seem unsettling or confusing.
+Of course, publicly funded U.S. health care has always had its fair share of skeptics.
+For many of the 64.2% of Americans that are already privately insured, the constant changes and upheaval can seem unsettling or confusing.
 And those of us who do have private group insurance may not want to miss out on the advantages.

 - Choice: Most sponsors of insurance, whether an employer, union or association, offer several group coverage options from recognizable brands like Aetna, Humana or Blue Cross & Blue Shield.
 Users have the luxury of choosing the plan that best suits their needs from a number of options.
 This also creates a competitive marketplace for the insurance companies and drives them to create better products.